the-events-calendar/the-events-calendar-category-colors/readme.txt

 * requires PHP 5.3 or greater as requires namespacing
 * class aliases for backwards compatibility for users of ECP 3.9 or lower
 * renamed directory and class names to allow for PSR 4 loading
+* fix all text domain slugs and update POs
+* add CSS selectors for TEC 3.10

 = 3.9.7 =
 * minify CSS only if `WP_DEBUG` is not true